toddgr/toddgr.github.io/_posts/2023-zoom-profiles.md

 ![October](/images/zoom/October.jpg)

-It's been so much fun taking a break from my studies as a grad student and finding new ways to engage students when I might not be able to see them face-to-face.
+It's been so much fun taking a creative break from my studies as a grad student and finding new ways to engage students when I might not be able to see them face-to-face.